stephomi/nomadsculpt.com/manual/docs/tools.md

 ### ![](./icons/tool_layer.webp) Layer
 Raise the surface, but limit the height.

-If you keep the pencil down and keep brushing over an area, the Clay and Brush tools will keep increasing in height, while Layer will raise to a certain height then go no further.
+If you keep the pencil down and keep brushing over an area, Layer will raise to a certain height then go no further, vs other tools that will keep accumulating height.

-If you start a new stroke, it will build from the new surface height, which is usually not what people expect.
-Because of this, the tool is designed to work with Nomad's [Layers](layers.md) system.
+Note that by default the limit is only set per stroke!
+If you start a new stroke, it will build from the new surface height.

+To set a constant maximum height acrosss many strokes, use the Layer tool with Nomad's [Layers](layers.md) system.

-If you create and select a layer, then use this brush, then the maximum height is set by the layer itself, so you can apply many brush strokes and the height will always be the same.
+Create a layer, and use this tool.
+The the maximum height is now set from the layer, so you can apply many brush strokes and the height will always be the same.

-`Sub` will use a minimum depth displacement, creating grooves.
+`Sub` will use a minimum depth, creating grooves.

 #### Layer Settings